 - 6.1.
-CEP stands for certification of suitability of European Pharmacopoeia monographs/ Certificate of Pharmacopoeia. - 6.2.
+CEP stands for certification of suitability of European Pharmacopoeia monographs/Certificate of Pharmacopoeia. - 6.2.
 The CEP is a document that used to demonstrate the purity of a given API produced by a given manufacturer is suitably controlled by the relevant monograph(s) of the European Pharmacopoeia.
-By demonstrating grant a CEP for given API, the suppliers of the API can prove such suitability to their pharmaceutical industry clients and the NPCB. - 6.3.
-The PRH should submit a copy of the most current CEP including all annexes, together with the following : - A written assurance that no significant changes in the manufacturing methods or processing have taken place following the granting of the certificate or its last revision and - A declaration from the API Manufacturer that the PRH and the NPCB shall be notified of any future change in the API specifications or in the manufacturing process that will likely affect the product's quality or safety.

-Note: All such written statements must state the name of the drug product (product name, dosage form and product strength) to be registered and the PRH shall responsible for finished product registration.

-- 6.4 Along with the CEP, the PRH should submit the following information in the product dossier. - 3.2.S.1.3 General properties discussions on any additional applicable physicochemical and other relevant API properties that are not controlled by the CEP and Ph.Eur. monograph, e.g. solubilities and polymorphs as per guidance in this section. - 3.2.S.3.1 Elucidation of structure and other characteristics studies to identify polymorphs (exception: where the CEP specifies a polymorphic form) and particle size distribution, where applicable, as per guidance in this section.
+By demonstrating grant a CEP for given API, the suppliers of the API can prove such suitability to their pharmaceutical industry clients and the NPRA. - 6.3.
+The PRH should submit a copy of the most current CEP including all annexes, together with the following: - A written assurance that no significant changes in the manufacturing methods or processing have taken place following the granting of the certificate or its last revision and - A declaration from the API Manufacturer that the PRH and the NPRA shall be notified of any future change in the API specifications or in the manufacturing process that will likely affect the product's quality or safety. - Note: All such written statements must state the name of the finished product (product name, dosage form and product strength) to be registered and the PRH shall responsible for finished product registration. - 6.4.
+Along with the CEP, the PRH should submit the following information in the product dossier. - S1 General Information - S.1.1 Nomenclature - S.1.2 Structure - S.1.3 General properties discussions on any additional applicable physicochemical and other relevant API properties that are not controlled by the CEP and Ph.Eur. monograph, e.g. solubilities and polymorphs as per guidance in this section.